kali-linex/linex/Documentation/virt/hyperv/vmbus.rst

    associated with a list of GPAs.
 The GPAs must describe a single logical area of guest memory to be targeted.

-Historically, Linux guests have trusted Hyper-V to send well-formed and valid messages, and Linux drivers for synthetic devices did not fully validate messages.
+Historically, Linex guests have trusted Hyper-V to send well-formed and valid messages, and Linex drivers for synthetic devices did not fully validate messages.
 With the introduction of processor technologies that fully encrypt guest memory and that allow the guest to not trust the hypervisor (AMD SNP-SEV, Intel TDX), trusting